macoycorpuz/santa-app/README.md

 - `cors` - to allow client access resource from server
 - `concurrently` - to run server and client at the same time
 - `nodemon` - to run server and watch changes

----

-# IMPORTANT!
-READ before starting

-By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.
-In order to not lose your challenge, please create a glitch.com account and log in to glitch.com before proceeding.

-The following README contains instructions to guide you through the coding challenge, please read them carefully.

-# JS coding challenge:

-## How to create and submit your app using glitch

-1. **Login to glitch**: make sure you are logged in to glitch.com

-2. **Clone**: Go to this URL: https://glitch.com/~js-santa-app and click the `Remix your own` button to clone the code.
-This will copy all the code to a new, randomly generated URL (e.g. https://glitch.com/edit/#!/capable-toothpaste).
-This is your URL to code on, no other candidates will have this URL.

-3. **Code**: You can edit the code directly in the Glitch editor or use your editor of choice (VSCode, Sublime, etc) and copy paste the files into Glitch.
-Git import and export is also available in the Tools menu on the bottom left.
-How you edit the code is entirely up to you, so long as your finished work is viewable at the URL created in the previous step.

-> **NOTE**: Click `Show` in the header to see your app live.
-Updates to your code will instantly deploy and update live.

-4. **Turn in**: When you finish coding, send your URL to us so we can review your code.

 ## Objectives overview: